ironbar/hungry_geese/reports/04_Modeling.md

 I think the best way to do this is to create a new branch.

+#### Semi safe agents

+I have been training a safe agent on `07_learn_from_certain_deaths_fixed_bug` but it gets stuck below a score of 1500.
+So instead I have decided to train a semisafe agent `08_learn_from_certain_deaths_fixed_bug_semi_safe`.
+This experiment will show if only taking safe movements is limitting the growth of the agent.

+After one day results are not very different, so I cannot draw conclusions.

 <!---

 ## Iteration 8.
 Monte Carlo Tree Search